 The College of Science Co-op Standing Committee

-In the event a situation arises that requires special consideration, the College of Science students who are dismissed from or resign from a co-op job for circumstances beyond their control will have an opportunity to meet with the co-op standing committee for a review.
-A decision will be made on future co-op eligibility and access to NUCareers.
+In the event a situation arises that requires special consideration, the College of Science students who are dismissed from or resign from a co-op job will have an opportunity to meet with the co-op standing committee for a review.
+A decision will be made on future co-op eligibility and access to NUworks.

 PhD Students

-Please contact your department or Graduate Admissions and Student Services to inquire about guidelines for experiential learning opportunities.
+Please contact your department or Graduate Student Services to inquire about guidelines for experiential learning opportunities.